manolodd/openlrae/README.md

 ComponentBinding componentBinding2 = new ComponentBinding(component2, SupportedLinks.DYNAMIC, SupportedComponentWeights.HIGH);
 ComponentBinding componentBinding3 = new ComponentBinding(component3, SupportedLinks.STATIC, SupportedComponentWeights.NEAR_LOW);
 ```
 Third, create the project.
-You have to specify a project name and version, the license (or licenses) you want to use for the project and the kind od redistribution you are going to do of the project.
+You have to specify a project name and version, the license (or licenses) you want to use for the project and the kind of redistribution you are going to do of the project.
 Also, add the first component bindings to it.
 In this example only a project license is specified, but if you want to dual license the project (or even more), there is a Project method to add more.
 ```console
 Project project = new Project("Project name", "project version", SupportedLicenses.GPL_2_0_OR_LATER, SupportedRedistributions.SOFTWARE_PACKAGE_OR_SAAS, componentBinding1);
 ```